insected/bobbae_gcp-wiki/Storage.md

 ### SCSI

-Small Computer System Interface (SCSI, /ˈskʌzi/ SKUZ-ee)[1] is a set of standards for physically connecting and transferring data between computers and peripheral devices.
+Small Computer System Interface is a set of standards for physically connecting and transferring data between computers and peripheral devices.
 The SCSI standards define commands, protocols, electrical, optical and logical interfaces.
-The SCSI standard defines command sets for specific peripheral device types; the presence of "unknown" as one of these types means that in theory it can be used as an interface to almost any device, but the standard is highly pragmatic and addressed toward commercial requirements.
+The SCSI standard defines command sets for specific peripheral device types.

 https://www.lifewire.com/small-computer-system-interface-scsi-2626002